 Francis J. Arland, PE

 Frank Arland, a geotechnical engineer, joined MRCE in 1984 after serving as an officer in the U.S. Coast Guard.
-He was promoted to Partner in 2007.
+He was promoted to Principal in 2007.
 Frank is experienced in foundation design, heavy construction, and waterfront work, and has a special focus in design, construction, and maintenance of earth dams and levees.

 Frank directs geotechnical and structural design projects.
 He works with clients to define project objectives and schedules, and allocates MRCE engineering resources.
 Frank works with MRCE engineers to establish project goals, field investigation needs, and outline analysis methods.
 He works with staff for report content and preparation, and reviews the results of laboratory testing, design analyses, and contract document preparation.